Skip to main content

 Lab All-Hands (Winter 2023)

-Adam Zufall and Billy Mazotti work onstage at the Main Theatre in Wright Hall to test computer vision handrail detection in a space-like lighting environment
+Adam and Billy work onstage at Wright Hall to test computer vision handrail detection in a space-like lighting environment (2022)

 About HRVIP